-Example Payment Calculations: A livestock producer in Fremont County bought alfalfa to supplement the hay he produces on the ranch to feed his beef cows and replacements during the winter months.
-An early-September lightning -caused range wildfire that started on nearby BLM rangeland jumped the county road and set fire and totally destroyed 300 tons of alfalfa hay that he had purchased and had delivered to the ranch's feeding yard.
+Example Payment Calculations: A livestock producer in Fergus County bought alfalfa to supplement the hay he produces on the ranch to feed his beef cows and replacements during the winter months.
+An early-September lightning -caused range wildfire that started on nearby BLM rangeland, jumped the county road, and set fire and totally destroyed 300 tons of alfalfa hay that he had purchased and had delivered to the ranch's feeding yard.

-The rancher discussed the purchased feed loss with personnel in the local Farm Service Agency office and filed a request for reimbursement of his loss of the alfalfa hay.
+The rancher discussed the purchased feed loss with personnel in the local Farm Service Agency office and filed a CCC-851 "Emergency Loss Assistance for Livestock Application" request for reimbursement of his loss of the alfalfa hay.
 With proper documentation of the value of the purchased feed that was destroyed due to wildfire, it was expected that he would be compensated for 60 percent of the purchase price of the 300 tons of alfalfa.
 The rancher's invoice from the trucking firm that delivered the alfalfa showed that he paid \$204 a ton for the feed delivered to the ranch.